 Displays, Client Bounds, Viewports, and Back Buffers

 Figure 1.
-In this diagram, the Windows display is shown with a game that is not in full-screen mode to illustrate the difference between the DisplayMode and ClientBounds dimensions.
+In this diagram, the Windows display is shown with a game that is not in full-screen mode to show the difference between the DisplayMode and ClientBounds dimensions.
 Note also that the same back buffer may render differently on an Xbox 360 console compared to a Windows display because the outer 10 to 20 percent of the Xbox 360 back buffer is not "title safe" and may not be visible.

 DisplayMode Width and Height